chipperdrew/talkEdu/README.rst

 #) IN PRODUCTION - Set up email with SMTP server
 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin
 #) IN PRODUCTION - Add https protection
-#) IN PRODUCTION - Set up search updates?
+#) IN PRODUCTION - Set up search updates
 #) IF COMPLAINTS - Save Akismet posts/comments that are being deemed spam
+#) IF COMPLAINTS - Don't auto-delete "mark-as-spam" comments
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login